Published: Tammy 7 February 1981 to 23 May 1981

-Shirley Grey’s best friend, Trisha Morris, has an accident and ends up in a coma because she defied orders and warnings in practising her diving at a dangerous cove, which tempted fate once too often.
-Although she was acting on Trisha’s instructions, Shirley blames herself because she had covered up about Trisha’s whereabouts to Mrs Morris.
+Shirley Grey’s best friend, Trisha Morris, has an accident because she tempted fate once too often in practising her diving at a dangerous cove, and ends up in a coma.
+Although she was acting on Trisha’s instructions, Shirley blames herself because she lied about Trisha’s whereabouts to Trisha’s mother, Mrs Morris.
 Mrs Morris also blames Shirley for the same reason (she does not know Shirley was only obeying Trisha) and lashes out at her whenever their paths cross.

 In the wake of the accident Shirley swears never to lie again, but is taking it the extreme of not telling even a white lie, no matter what the circumstances.
 So what happens?
 A whole raft of circumstances where this gets Shirley gets into ever-increasing trouble as either a tattletale or a very rude girl.
 They are summarised as follows:

 - Shirley twice insults the boss’s wife by giving a too-honest opinion on her clothes (hideous and don’t fit her properly because she’s too fat).
 As a result, Shirley’s father loses his promotion and his job is on the line, and Shirley’s parents are up in arms against her.
 Mum is having hysterics because they needed money from the promotion to buy a place away from the estate, which has been terrible ever since a gang of troublemakers moved in.

 - Shirley begs a nurse to go against the Morris parents’ instructions (no visitors for Trisha except immediate family) and let her see Trisha.
 When Shirley is caught and the matron demands to know if the nurse let Shirley in, she says the nurse did.
 The nurse throws Shirley out, raging at how Shirley has repaid her – by getting her into trouble.